Football Manager Guides | Scouting

 Generally, I will use the scout report to understand the pros and cons and to see what the Scouts view of the current and/or potential ability is.
-In the view of my scout David Hirst, Miranda is operating on a good Championship level and would be a useful signing.
-Given that he is a Central Defender, his ability to leap off the ground is something I would consider a bonus.
-However, his lack of concentration is something I would need to look into further.
+In the view of my scout Roger Cross, Deeney is operating on a good Premier League level and would be a good signing.
+Given that he is a Striker, his reactions are something that might concern me.
 Also, bear in mind that this report is just a high-level overview, much like the Data Analyst Report.

 The Data Analyst Report